 Reply: It is entirely possible that contact lenses with different curvature or diameters values will fit you well.
 You yourself have no chance of telling if they’d be suitable or not.
 It is necessary for an optometrist to check the applied lens with a microscope and see if it fits within the defined limits.
 The difference between curvatures and diameter is usually balanced out by a different rigidity of the material, different lens thickness, etc. When it comes to risks: during a short-time usage of unsuitable lenses, the less serious problem would be discomfort.
 In worse cases, it could lead to damage of corneal surface, infection and in the case of incorrect long-term contact lens care, it can result in corneal neovascularization (in-growth of blood vessels into corneal tissue).

 Switch Premier and Biofinity

 Question: My eye doctor applied SWITCH PREMIER lenses to me today.
-I have read on the internet that these lenses are made for Fokus Optik and that there’s identical alternative available in a different pack.
+I have read on the internet that these lenses are made for Fokus Optik and that there’s an identical alternative available in a different pack.
 I think ithey’re Biofinity contact lenses.
 The parameters seem to be the same, so does the water content and other things.
 The only difference is the price – Biofinity are much cheaper.
-My lenses cost 1200 CZK.
 Could you please tell me if it’s true or not?
-I wouldn’t want to spend the money when I don’t have to.
+I wouldn’t want to spend the extra money, if I can avoid it.

 Reply: Switch Premier and Biofinity contact lenses are indeed the same.
-If you order Biofinity instead, you can’t do wrong.
+If you order Biofinity you won’t go wrong.